awmlabs/blog.awm.jp/content/2017/02/09/imagemagick-en.md

 From ImageMagick 6.9.7-7, how to apply the condition rule set in policy.xml has changed.

-- ImageMagick-6.9.7-6 NG if there is even one NG (false winning)
+- ImageMagick 6.9.7-6 NG if there is even one NG (false winning)
-- ImageMagick-6.9.7-7 NG if the last matching rule is NG (after winning)
+- ImageMagick 6.9.7-7 NG if the last matching rule is NG (after winning)

 It's not listed in ChangeLog of ImageMagick 6.9.7-7.